alenkis/alenkis/content/blog/semigroup/index.md

 ```

 \
 In conclusion, `Semigroup` gives us a way to combine or merge entities of the same type, whatever that type may be, as long as we provide a default (initial) value.
+We will introduce `Monoid` typeclass in the [next article](/monoid) to explain how we can merge types without providing a default value but instead providing special `empty` (or identity) property.

 [^1]: [Typeclass](https://en.wikipedia.org/wiki/Type_class) is a way to achieve polymorphism.
 Here's a great [resource](https://paulgray.net/typeclasses-in-typescript/) on typescript typeclasses!